imransaadullah/fast-sql/Readme.md

-# SecureSQLGenerator
+# fast-sql

-SecureSQLGenerator is a PHP class designed to provide a secure and flexible way to generate SQL queries.
+fast-sql is a PHP class designed to provide a secure and flexible way to generate SQL queries.
 It supports various SQL operations, parameter binding to prevent SQL injection, transactions, and caching for improved performance.

 ## Installation